-This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by the NH Bureau of EMS.
+This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by FSTEMS.

 PARAMEDIC - PREREQUISITE REQUIRED - Continued eFAST Exam continued.

 - Obtain and capture all eFAST views: - Fluid Views: RUQ, LUQ, pelvis, pericardial. - Bilateral apical lung views to identify lung sliding. - 2.
 Interpret imaging and appropriately apply findings.